 Alice's Adventures in Wonderland has a lot of surreally funny moments; however, I must say that the funniest moments are probably at the white rabbit's house, the "serpent" bird, the mad tea party and the trial (especially considering that the Queen of Hearts becomes funnier at that point.)

 Alice:After such a fall as this, I shall think nothing of tumbling down stairs.
 How brave they'll all think me at home!
-Why I wouldn't say anything about it, even if I fall directly off the roof!
+Why I wouldn't say anything about it, even if I fell off the top of the house!"
+(Which was very likely true.)

 The White Rabbit sending one of his servants, a lizard named Bill, to dispatch the "monster" in his house (actually Alice, having grown ridiculously huge) only for said "monster" to kick him out of the chimney.
 The White Rabbit and his other servant, Pat, see Bill shooting out of the chimney and simply say "There goes Bill", as though stuff like this happens to him all the time.